-I am the Vice Chair of the State Affairs Committee, I serve on the Health and Insurance committee, and I serve on the Interim Joint House and Senate Energy Committee.
+I am the Vice Chair of the State Affairs Committee, I serve on the Health and Insurance committee, the Statewide Health Care Review Committee, and on the Interim Joint House and Senate Energy Committee.
 To learn more about what I do on these committees and to view the bills that I have worked on, please click below.

 For the past several years, many communities and homeowners have had to deal with the rapid expansion of oil and gas into their backyards.
 These large industrial operations are disruptive and dangerous.
 Last year this problem became personal for me when I received the letter from Crestone Peak Resources stating their intent to put a massive, multi-well production pad 500 feet from my home.
 My wife Allison and I are oil and gas impacted Coloradans.
 You can count on me to do everything I can to protect our state’s health and safety.

 - Halting new drilling.
 With four people dead and countless unreported explosions, fires, accidents, spills, and gas and oil leaks, the industry has proven they are not drilling safely.